waterfront view of boats and colouful buildings

 2. Implementation Plan: Plan execution, identify timeline/priorities, inform or establish governance.

-3. Financial Plan: Identify investment needed, suggest opportunities, identify potential funding sources.
+3. Investment Plan: Identify investment needed, suggest opportunities, identify potential funding sources.

-The Corridor Strategy development process includes several critical stages of engagement with corridor partners, stakeholders, and community members.
-We invite you to review the opportunities and participate by sharing your knowledge, input, and ideas.
+The Corridor Strategy development process included several critical stages of engagement with corridor partners, stakeholders, and community members.
+These stakeholders were invited to review the opportunities and participate by sharing their knowledge, input, and ideas.

 • UNESCO site briefings and assessments.